Chart Color Schemes

 Wahroonga (West) - Waitara has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 13 projects likely impacting the area.
-Notable ones include Eastwood Gardens (Waitara), Hornsby Park, The Residences at Wahroonga Estate, and Twin Towers Hornsby.
-Below is a list detailing those most relevant.
+Notable projects include Eastwood Gardens (Waitara), Hornsby Park, The Residences at Wahroonga Estate, and Twin Towers Hornsby.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.